{{item.title}}

 3. Does your company have a climate-related governance and risk management strategy in place?

-4. Does your company have an infrastructure and processes in place to support centralized intake of ESG reporting from various departments?
+4. Does your company have infrastructure and processes in place to support centralized intake of ESG data reporting from various departments and external sources?

-5. Does your company have internal or public ESG goals, and a plan to achieve them (metrics and milestones)?
+5. Does your company have internal or public sustainability goals, and a plan to achieve them (metrics and milestones)?

 6. Does your company have a GHG emissions data framework or model in place for collecting and reporting required GHG disclosures?